-The sequence \g followed by a positive or negative number, optionally enclosed in braces, is an absolute or relative back reference.
+The sequence \g followed by an unsigned or a negative number, optionally enclosed in braces, is an absolute or relative back reference.
+A named back reference can be coded as \g{name}.
 Back references are discussed later, following the discussion of parenthesized subpatterns.